rozariwang/CLMs-for-NPs/Readme.md

 A Hugging Face model access key is temporarily provided for repository and code evaluation.
 The models will be made publicly available later on.
 Please do not misuse this access.

 > ⚙️ **Environment Setup**
 Setup instructions provided are specificly for the LSV cluster.
-Alternative environments will be explored for future demand.
+Alternative environments will be explored according to future demand.

 > 🔑 **WandB API Key**
 A Weights & Biases (wandb) API key is required for some tasks such as pretraining.
 It must be passed to the job script as a command-line argument via the HTCondor submit file.